 Cerebral palsy occurs for a variety of reasons, and many of them are involved with certain types of birth injuries.
 This condition can have a devastating effect on your child's future, and if a doctor's negligence is at fault, you should not hesitate to take legal action.
 You can find help in pursuing the compensation your family deserves by contacting The Tolson Firm, LLC to speak with an Atlanta medical malpractice attorney from our team.
-We have more than 17 years of experience fighting for our injured clients and their families, and have successfully litigated dozens of multi-million dollar settlements.
+We have more than 30 years of combined experience fighting for our injured clients and their families, and have successfully litigated dozens of multi-million dollar settlements.
 Ms. Tolson has been named among the Top 100 Female Lawyers in Georgia and the Top 100 Trial Lawyers in Georgia for four consecutive years, and we are ready to begin work on your case today.

 Oxygen deprivation due to labor & delivery problems is among the leading causes of cerebral palsy.
 Brain injuries can occur within a short period of time when the supply of oxygen to the brain is reduced or restricted, and failure to treat the condition can lead to irreversible damage.
 If the child suffers hypoxic ischemic encephalopathy (HIE), a severe condition of oxygen deficiency in the brain, and does not receive treatment such as brain cooling in time, the resulting injury to the brain can lead to cerebral palsy.
 Another cause of this disease is when high levels of bilirubin in the baby's blood stream end up in the brain, leading to kernicterus.